Latitude Advisors LLC Makes New $283,000 Investment in Spirit Realty Capital, Inc. (NYSE:SRC)

 In other Spirit Realty Capital news, Director Michelle M. Frymire acquired 2,386 shares of the stock in a transaction on Wednesday, September 8th.
 The shares were bought at an average price of $51.00 per share, with a total value of $121,686.00.
 Following the acquisition, the director now owns 4,772 shares of the company’s stock, valued at $243,372.
 The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 0.56% of the stock is currently owned by insiders.

 Spirit Realty Capital (NYSE:SRC) last announced its quarterly earnings data on Tuesday, November 2nd.
 The real estate investment trust reported $0.32 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.80 by ($0.48).
 Spirit Realty Capital had a net margin of 26.94% and a return on equity of 4.48%.
 The business had revenue of $151.38 million during the quarter, compared to analysts’ expectations of $151.95 million.
 During the same period in the prior year, the firm posted $0.72 EPS.
-As a group, analysts anticipate that Spirit Realty Capital, Inc. will post 3.18 earnings per share for the current year.
+On average, sell-side analysts predict that Spirit Realty Capital, Inc. will post 3.18 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, January 14th.
 Shareholders of record on Friday, December 31st will be issued a $0.638 dividend.
 This represents a $2.55 dividend on an annualized basis and a yield of 5.61%.
 The ex-dividend date of this dividend is Thursday, December 30th.
 Spirit Realty Capital’s dividend payout ratio is presently 202.38%.

 SRC has been the topic of several research reports.
-Morgan Stanley raised their price objective on Spirit Realty Capital from $49.00 to $55.00 and gave the stock an “equal weight” rating in a report on Tuesday, September 7th.
 Truist raised their price objective on Spirit Realty Capital from $50.00 to $55.00 and gave the stock a “buy” rating in a report on Monday, August 16th.
 They noted that the move was a valuation call.
-Zacks Investment Research raised Spirit Realty Capital from a “hold” rating to a “buy” rating and set a $52.00 price objective on the stock in a report on Friday.
+Truist Securities raised their price objective on Spirit Realty Capital from $50.00 to $55.00 and gave the stock a “buy” rating in a report on Monday, August 16th.
+Morgan Stanley raised their price objective on Spirit Realty Capital from $49.00 to $55.00 and gave the stock an “equal weight” rating in a report on Tuesday, September 7th.
 Mizuho raised their price objective on Spirit Realty Capital from $50.00 to $52.00 and gave the stock a “neutral” rating in a report on Tuesday, August 24th.
-Finally, Royal Bank of Canada initiated coverage on Spirit Realty Capital in a report on Friday, September 17th.
+Finally, Royal Bank of Canada began coverage on Spirit Realty Capital in a report on Friday, September 17th.
 They set a “sector perform” rating and a $53.00 price objective on the stock.
-Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of $52.26.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Spirit Realty Capital presently has an average rating of “Buy” and a consensus price target of $52.26.

 Spirit Realty Capital Profile